kostasx/Sublime-Text-2-CSS-UnMinify-Plugin/README.md

 2. Open up the `Command Palette` with Cmd+Shift+P (Mac) or Ctrl+Shift+P (Windows) and type `cssunminify`, then select the `CSSunMinify: un-minify CSS` command.

+OR

+Change the key combination by altering the `CSSUnMinify.sublime-commands` file.